Table of Contents

 Extending dates and times on an assignment

-- On an assignment, you'll be able to give individual students an extension on the release date, due date, late due date, and time limit (if you set one).
+- For an assignment, you can give individual students an extension on the release date, due date, late due date, and time limit (if you have previously set one).
 To give any of these types of extensions, first, open the assignment and select Extensions in the left panel.

 - On the assignment's Extensions page, select Add an extension at the bottom right.
 A dialog box will appear.

-- In the dialog box, select the student’s name from the dropdown.
-Then, under Extension Type, select the kind of extension you'd like to give.
+- In the Add an Extension dialog box, select a student from the dropdown.
+For the Extension Type, select the kind of extension you'd like to give.
 You will see date or time settings depending on the type you choose.

-- To give a release date, due date, or late due date extension, next click the blank line to reveal the calendar.
-Then choose a new date.
+- To give a Release Date, Due Date, or Late Due Date extension, select the blank line beneath the relevant field to reveal the calendar picker and choose a new date.
 Note that you will have to manually move each date.
 The dates will not auto-adjust if you move one of the other dates.

-- To give a time limit extension, next add your desired number of minutes or multiply the available time by a set amount, set a time limit in minutes, or remove the time limit for a specific student.
+- To give a Time Limit extension, you can add your desired number of minutes, multiply the available time by a set amount, set a time limit in minutes, or remove the time limit for a specific student.
 Giving a student a time limit extension and a date extension can be tricky, see the time limit extensions note in the table above if you plan to do that.
 You can also see what this looks like in the video above.